glin18/glin18/README.md

 - 🔭 Self-taught developer that's learning everyday!

-- ⚡  Currently working on a e-commerce web application using spring boot!
+- ⚡  Currently working on an e-commerce web application using spring boot

-- 🌱 Recently been studying react!
+- 🌱 Recently been studying react

 - 💬 Always happy to collaborate on projects!